billsix/cprogrammingbook/doc/04-Functions.rst

 The scope of a name is the range in which it has meaning.
-Scope starts from the point at which the name is mentioned and continues from there onwards to the end of the block in which it is declared.
+Scope starts from the point at which the name is mentioned and continues from there onward to the end of the block in which it is declared.
 If it is external (outside of any function) then it continues to the end of the file.
 If it is internal (inside a function), then it disappears at the end of the block containing it.
-The scope of any name can be suspended by redeclaring the name inside a block.
+The scope of any name can be suspended by re-declaring the name inside a block.

 Using knowledge of the scope rules, you can play silly tricks